L1A Visa Lawyer in Philadelphia

-L-1 visas may be used by individuals who are transferred from an employer abroad to a U.S. affiliate.
-The two entities must have a “qualifying relationship” and must be “doing business” abroad and in the United States.
-The individual L-1 beneficiary must have been employed for a full year by the foreign entity within the three year period that precedes the filing of the L-1 petition.
+L-1 visas may be used by individuals transferred from an employer abroad to a U.S. affiliate.
+The two entities must have a “qualifying relationship” and be “doing business” abroad and in the United States.
+The individual L-1 beneficiary must have been employed for a full year by the foreign entity within the three-year period that precedes the filing of the L-1 petition.

-There are two types of L-1 visas: the L-1A visa for managers and executives of the foreign entity, and the L-1B visa for individuals who have specialized knowledge of the organization’s operations, products, services, and/or procedures, etc. The specific qualifications for each category may be found at 8 CFR § 214.2(l)(1)(ii).
+There are two types of L-1 visas: the L-1A visa for managers and executives of the foreign entity and the L-1B visa for individuals who have specialized knowledge of the organization’s operations, products, services, and/or procedures, etc. The specific qualifications for each category may be found in 8 CFR § 214.2(l)(1)(ii).

 Generally, L-1 beneficiaries will be granted an initial validity period of three years at most (L-1 beneficiaries who are being transferred to the U.S. to establish a new office will only receive one year).
 USCIS may grant extensions of status for up to seven years for L-1B or five years for L-1B.

 Family members (spouses and children under 21) may apply for visas as derivative beneficiaries.
 In addition, spouses are permitted to seek employment authorization.
 Lastly, L-1 beneficiaries may seek Adjustment of Status from within the United States.

 If you want to secure an L-1 visa, we have the experience and knowledge necessary to guide you efficiently through the process.
 Contact The Law Offices of Greg Proshmushkin P.C. to schedule a free consultation with a skilled Philadelphia Immigration Lawyer.